trainergav/moodle-server/README.md

  - Neither of the above, in which case the Moodle server will be available via HTTP.
 This assumes you are going to set up your own HTTPS configuration, possibly by adding your own certificate to the Apache configuration.

 ## Installation
-On a freshly installed Debian 12 (Bookworm) server, as root, run:
+On a freshly installed Debian 13 (Trixie) server, as root, run:

 apt install git